 Ngāi Tahu life was dominated for 150 years by a long campaign to get the Crown to honour promises it made at the time of land purchases.
 Partial settlement was achieved in the first half of the 20th century, and the Ngāi Tahu Trust Board was set up.
 The claim was finally settled in 1997.
 Ngāi Tahu is now a major force in the Canterbury economy.

-There were no barriers to Christchurch’s growth on the plains, except for the sea to the east and the Port Hills to the south.
+There were no natural barriers to Christchurch’s growth, except for the sea to the east and the Port Hills to the south.
 Laid out in a grid pattern centred on Cathedral Square, it spread along the main tramlines.
-Early outlying villages like New Brighton, Sumner, Papanui and Upper Riccarton were eventually swallowed up.
+Outlying villages like New Brighton, Sumner, Papanui and Upper Riccarton were eventually swallowed up.
 The downtown area remained the focus until the 1960s, when the first suburban malls appeared.

 Christchurch grew rapidly in the 1950s and 1960s, when large tracts of state housing were built.
-A green belt curbed growth into farm land, but the changes in town planning associated with the Resource Management Act 1991 have allowed peripheral expansion to proceed.
+A green belt curbed growth into farmland, but changes in town planning regulations associated with the Resource Management Act 1991 have allowed peripheral expansion to proceed.

 Compared to other New Zealand centres, a slightly higher proportion of the overseas residents were from England in the early days.
 But by the later 19th century the Irish were as numerous as elsewhere and the Scots only slightly fewer.